Jacob-s-Lab/2025-Biomarkers/tutorial week1.md

 > - ⚠️ If you copy the command, make sure to check if anything needs to be modified!
 > - ⚠️ Replace {your_username} entirely with your supercomputer account. **Do not include the {} symbols!
 Also, do not delete the /**.
 The same applies to the following code as well.

-> ![IMPORTANT]
+> [!IMPORTANT]
 > #### Commands Lecture
 > ``pwd`` print working directory, is used to display the full path of the current working directory.
-It is especially useful when working in multi-level directories, allowing you to check your current location at any time.\
+It is especially useful when working in multi-level directories, allowing you to check your current location at any time.

 ## Step 3: File Transfer

 ### Uploading/Downloading Files
 - Mac users can use the terminal and the rsync command to [upload](##Uploading-Files-with-rsync) or [download](##Downloading-Files-Using-rsync) files.
 - Windows users can use WinSCP to [upload](###Uploading-Files-Using-WinSCP) or [download](###Downloading-Files-with-WinSCP-files).

 ## Uploading Files with rsync
 1. First, ensure that the three files you want to upload are placed together in a separate folder on your computer (Do not store them in your computer’s desktop or download folder, as the subsequent steps will upload all files in that folder).
 ![image](https://hackmd.io/_uploads/S1wxNLmpp.png)

 2. Open the **local terminal** on your computer (**Note: Open a new terminal, not the one where you are logged into the NCHC host!**).
 ![image](https://hackmd.io/_uploads/Bk3Q4L7pp.png)

 3. Use the `cd` command to navigate to the directory containing the files you want to upload (You can quickly input the folder path by dragging the folder into the terminal command line).
 ![image](https://hackmd.io/_uploads/HyrRNL7aa.png)
 (For reference on how to display the file or folder path in Finder on a Mac, see [macOS User Guide](https://support.apple.com/zh-tw/guide/mac-help/mchlp1774/mac)).

 4. Use the following command to upload the files from your local directory to `/home/spercomputer account/HW1` on the NCHC host (Replace your_username with your actual username): ``rsync -azrvh .supercomputeraccount@t3-c4.nchc.org.tw:/home/suppercomputeraccount/HW1``

-> ![IMPORTANT]
+> [!IMPORTANT]
 > #### Command Lecture
 > - `rsync`:The command itself, used for synchronizing files and directories.
 > -  `-azrvh`: